EMPIRE STATE BUILDING - NEW YORK CITY

 Deborah Kerr promised to meet Cary Grant on the observatory floor in An Affair to Remember.
 Tom Hanks and Meg Ryan had their fateful meeting here in Sleepless in Seattle.
 Few can forget the scenes of Superman flying off its lofty heights or King Kong pounding his chest above the concrete canyons of Manhattan.

-Empire State Building view south to Midtown and Lower Manhattan.
-New York City, NY.
-USA.
+View from Empire State Building south to Midtown and Lower Manhattan, NYC

-Empire State Building view south to Midtown and Lower Manhattan.
-New York City, NY.
+View from Empire State Building south to Midtown and Lower Manhattan, NYC

 Photo © Barb & Ron Kroll